xinwenfu/VChat_TRUN_ROP/README.md

    * `-b`: Specifies bad chars and byte values.
 This is given in the byte values.
    * `\x00\x0a\x0d`: Null char, carriage return, and newline.

-3. **Attack**.
+3. **Step 3.
+Attack**.
 Now, we can modify the exploit program to reflect [exploit2.py](./SourceCode/exploit2.py) and verify that we can acquire a shell!
 ```
 python exploit2.py 10.0.2.15
 ```